Iron Order Motorcycle Club: Charitable actions and philanthropy

-The Iron Order Motorcycle Club is involved with multitudes of charities, mostly at the local level within each charter's region.
+The Iron Order Motorcycle Club is involved with multitudes of charities, primarily at the local level within each charter's region.
 The organization firmly believes in giving back to the communities in which they ride.

 During February 2016 in Massachusetts, the Iron Order raised over $13,000 in Greater New Bedford to support the Veteran's transition house.
 Additionally, members from the Fairfield and Cape Cod chapters paid for building permits and the materials to build a wheelchair ramp for a local community member who recently lost their leg.

 On September 23, 2017, in Westerly, RI, the Iron Order gathered for the 5th annual Johnnycake Motorcycle Run and raised $3000 to support individuals and families in crisis within the local community.

 Throughout the year and across the country, the IOMC supports their communities and individuals in need by participating in charity rides and fundraisers.
 IOMC chapters will often post about upcoming events on their websites.

-Criminal allegations and incidents

-The IOMC prides themselves as being a law abiding, independent and neutral motorcycle club.
-Due to the structured make-up of the IOMC, over the years past the IOMC has been confronted by several outlaw motorcycle clubs.
-The IOMC usually goes out of its way to avoid criminal activity, even requiring its members to have concealed-carry weapons permits as a way to vet out convicted felons, said Steve Cook, executive director of the Midwest Outlaw Motorcycle Gang Investigators Association.
-The IOMC has remained steadfast in being an independent and neutral motorcycle club, which has resulted in verbal and physical confrontations with other clubs.